GLP-1 tracker apps, an honest 2026 comparison

 Free vs premium tradeoffs

-What should be free in a GLP-1 tracker: dose logging, weekly cadence, side-effect notes, weight, basic food entry, and viewing your own trends.
+What is reasonable to keep free in a GLP-1 tracker: dose logging, weekly cadence, side-effect notes, weight, basic food entry, and viewing your own trends.
 Charging for any of those turns the app into a barrier in front of medical data the user already owns.
-Phaze keeps all of those free.
+Phaze keeps all of those free, and also keeps the Estimated Levels chart free.

 The rule of thumb is simple: if a free tier hides your own dose history, weight, or side-effect notes behind a paywall, that is the wrong tier design.
-The medical data is yours, the AI processing is the part worth paying for.
+The medical data is yours; the AI processing and OCR are the parts worth paying for.

 Related: is there a free GLP-1 tracker?